at Kwantlen Polytechnic University - Langley Campus Canada

 Tuition

-Those interested in further study and graduate school or who prefer more extensive research experience may augment their knowledge and skills by taking the research-focused Honours program in Psychology.
+Students interested in applying to graduate school or who prefer a more extensive research experience are encouraged to apply to the Honours program.
 The Honours program affords students an opportunity to develop and report on a research project under the direct supervision of a faculty member within the Psychology Department.
+B.Sc. in Applied Psychology students can complete the Honours program within the 40 courses required for the degree.

 48 month